Frequently Asked Questions

-Students in the Colleges of Arts & Sciences, Computer Science, and Management may be eligible to pick up a Lenovo Yoga.
+Students in the Colleges of Arts & Sciences, Computer Science, Management, Engineering, Civil Engineering, and ECE may be eligible to pick up a Fujitsu Lifebook.

-Students majoring in Architecture, Transportation Design, Architectural Engineering, and Game Art may be eligible to pick up an HP Z Book.
+Students majoring in Architecture, Transportation Design, Architectural Engineering, Game Art, and Game Development may be eligible to pick up an HP ZBook x360.